LawTam/AirPollutionSimulation/README.md

 Someone make the skyline (or more)* Attie

-Extra: Someone move the particles (based on wind speed and direction)  * TBD
+Extra: Someone move the particles (based on wind speed and direction)  * Quan

 Extra: pull real-time data/ historical data (for time lapse)	* Quan

 Extra: change materials quality of surfaces *TBD

-Extra: Oskar’s homogeneous lighting function (Gaussian lighting) * Lawrence